vinenoobjelly/jellyfishlights-py/readme.md

-# Python API wrapper for JellyFish Lights
+# Python wrapper for JellyFish Lights web socket API

 ~~The hope is to make this a pip installable package~~ Now available through pypi/pip!